A Premier Uranium Explorer in Canada’s Athabasca Basin

 Warren Stanyer — Chairman and CEO

-Warren Stanyer has over 21 years of experience in the mineral exploration industry, focused mostly on uranium in the Athabasca Basin.
-He previously held the positions of Corporate Secretary and Vice President, Corporate Development for Pioneer Metals until 2006 and UEX Corporation until 2007.
+Warren Stanyer has over 23 years of experience in the mineral exploration industry, focused mainly on the search for new uranium deposits in the Athabasca Basin.
+He previously held the positions of Corporate Secretary and Vice President, Corporate Development for Pioneer Metals until its acquisition by Barrick Gold Corporation in 2006, and in UEX Corporation until 2007.
 In 2007, he began consulting for Northern Continental Resources, a junior exploration company focused on uranium in the Athabasca Basin.
 He was appointed President and CEO in 2008, and in 2009 he steered the successful sale of the company to Hathor Exploration Limited.

-Mr. Stanyer has also held executive-level and director positions at Guyana Frontier Mining Corp., and Alpha Minerals Inc. during the Patterson Lake uranium discovery in 2012, and later in Fission Uranium Corp.
+Mr. Stanyer has also held executive-level and director positions at Guyana Frontier Mining Corp., and at Alpha Minerals Inc., which was acquired in 2013 by Fission Uranium Corp. following the Patterson Lake uranium discovery.
 Currently, he serves as President, CEO and a Director of Nevada Sunrise Gold Corporation.
 He is also a Director of New Moon Minerals Corporation, a private mineral exploration company.

 Sierd Eriks, P. Geo. — President and Chief Geologist

 In 1999, he became a consulting geologist and worked on numerous uranium exploration programs in the Athabasca Basin.
 Prior to joining ALX, Mr. Eriks was Vice-President, Exploration with UEX Corporation from 2007 to 2014.
-In this position, he managed projects with annual exploration budgets of up to $29 million and directed drilling programs leading to the establishment of mineral resources for three uranium deposits in the eastern Athabasca Basin in northern Saskatchewan.
+In this position, he managed projects with annual exploration budgets of up to $29 million and directed drilling programs leading to the establishment of mineral resources for three uranium deposits in the eastern Athabasca Basin.